The Dark Stairway (1954 film)

-The Dark Stairway is a 1953 British short film.
-It was one of a series of shorts made for British cinemas as second features in the 1950s made by Anglo-Amalgamated at the Merton Park Studios as part of the Scotland Yard film series.
-They are narrated by crime writer Edgar Lustgarten, and were subsequently broadcast as television episodes.
+The Dark Stairway (also known as The Greek Street Murder) is a 1954 British short film directed and written by Ken Hughes and starring Russell Napier and Vincent Ball.
+It was one of the Scotland Yard series of second feature shorts made in the 1950s for British cinemas by Anglo-Amalgamated at the Merton Park Studios.
+The films in the series are narrated by crime writer Edgar Lustgarten, and were subsequently broadcast as television episodes.

-The film was also known as The Greek Street Murder.

 Plot

 A blind man, George Benson, witnesses the murder of Harry Carpenter by Joe Lloyd.
 Benson finds himself accused of the murder.
 Inspector Jack Harmer finds the murder weapon and discovers Carpenter was murdered because he betrayed Lloyd to the police.
 Benson manages to identify Lloyd by his ring, voice and hair products' smell.